k-gerner/Game-Pigeon-Solvers/gomoku/README.md

 win instead of 3.

 ### How to use
-First, download the `gomoku_client.py` and `gomoku_strategy.py` files and place them both in the same directory.
+First, download this project.
 If you would like to challenge my AI with your own, see the [Dueling AIs Mode](#dueling-ais-mode) section.
 If you would like to challenge the AI yourself, you can invoke the tool by running
 ```
-> python3 gomoku_client.py
+> python3 ai_runner --game=gomoku
 ```
 Once you do this, you will be asked how big you want the board to be.
 This number should be an odd number.
 By default, the board is